ash/raku-course/essentials/numbers/exercises/sum-of-numbers/index.md

 ## Problem

-Write the program that asks to enter three numbers (one after another), and then prints the sum of them.
+Write a program that asks to enter three numbers (one after another), and then prints the sum.

 ## Example

-Here is an expected script of how the program is used:
+Here is an expected script of using the program:

 ```console
 $ raku sum-of-numbers.raku